Your Bag

 Girl is holding her ponytail

-An ingredient found in many hair-care products, thyme oil is rich in nutrients that help stimulate healthy, thick hair.
+An ingredient found in many hair-care products, thyme oil is rich in nutrients that help improve hair and scalp health.
 It also eliminates stubborn dandruff and flakes for sleeker-looking locks.

-A remedial wonder, one of the medicinal benefits of thyme oil is that it can help ease congestion and ease breathing.
-This is due to the thymol-rich content of thyme, an antispasmodic property that helps decongest the lungs and breathing canals.
+A remedial wonder, one of the healthy benefits of this essential oil to relief congestion and ease breathing.
+This is due to the thymol-rich content of thyme, which helps decongest the lungs and breathing canals.
 Here’s a diffuser blend that can help ease breathing difficulty:

 Ingredients: